HEPTHools/Adinkra/README.md

 ## Tutorials

-Tutorials showing in depth how to use many of the tools of the Adinkra.m package can be found [here](https://hepthools.github.io/Adinkra/Examples/)
+Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the adinkra.m package.

 ## Installation Instructions